HardisonCo/.github/international/chile/cl-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with cl_Health systems in Chile.
+This document outlines how HMS-CUR is integrated with cl-health systems in Chile.